jonchui/duprly/README_DUPR_CLUB_MANAGER.md

 ## 🤝 Contributing

-This script is designed for Picklr Thornton club management.
-To adapt for other clubs:
+This script is designed for DUPR club management.
+To adapt for your club:

 1. Update `CLUB_ID` in CONFIG
 2. Modify column mappings if needed